markpbaggett/mods_toc_to_manifest/README.md

 ```

 Then we split this data into a list of tuples with the label of the section and it's corresponding page number.

-Finally, this data is leveraged to create structures that correspond to each page.
+We then use the corresponding page number for each page number to match it to a canvas in the manifest file.

+Finally, we use this data to build a IIIF structure and replace the `structures` key in the originating manifest with
+this.